DoDAO-io/dodao-aave-introduction-course/generated/explanations/intro-to-lending-borrowing.md

 1. **Efficiency**-  No manual steps, everything is automated using smart contracts.
 The possibility of server down is very low.
 2. **Universal**- DeFi's are resistant to censorship and anyone can participate in lending and borrowing from any part of the world.
 3. **No hidden fees**- Elimination of middlemen prevents hidden fees for lenders and borrowers.
-DeFi protocols are transparent , anyone can view and analyze their core smart contracts.
+DeFi protocols are transparent, anyone can view and analyze their core smart contracts.
 Most of the interest from borrowers goes to lenders.

  **Explain Risks and how they are mitigated**